How a Credit Score Simulator Works

 Length of credit history: The length of time you’ve had your credit accounts open can affect your credit score.
 This includes the age of your oldest and newest accounts and the average age of all your credit accounts.

-Credit mix: Credit scoring models will also typically consider your credit mix, which includes credit cards, installment loans, mortgages, and more.
+Credit mix: Credit scoring models may consider your credit mix, which includes credit cards, installment loans, mortgages, and more.

 New credit: Opening several accounts in a short period of time may indicate a credit risk, especially for people who don’t have established credit.